Theory of Steady States for Lindblad Equations beyond Time-Independence: Classification, Uniqueness and Symmetry

-If $\mathcal{A}^\mathrm{ad}_{t}$ coincides with the full operator algebra $\mathcal{B}(\mathcal{H})$ for some $t=t_0$, then every state relaxes to the completely mixed state $\mathbb{I}/d$ for quasiperiodic Liouvillians.
 Note that this is a non-trivial generalization of the time-independent case, where the uniqueness of steady states is characterized by~Eq.~\eqref{eq:algebra_indep}; indeed, Eq.~\eqref{eq:ad_intro} includes the time-derivative factor absent in \eqref{eq:algebra_indep}.
 When the GKSL generators are analytic at all times, the criterion provides a necessary and sufficient condition for the uniqueness of steady states (see Fig.~\ref{fig:schematic}(a)).

 We illustrate the criterion’s applicability through examples involving two-level systems and a quantum spin chain, for which the uniqueness of the steady states cannot be proven by the existing methods in Refs.~\cite{menczel_LimitCyclesPeriodically_2019,meglio_AsymptoticRelaxationQuantum_2024}, which do not use information from the Hamiltonian part of the dynamics.